 NC State Exam

 The NC state exam consists of 50 questions and is based on the PRACTICE ACT (General statutes and Administrative Rules) governing the practice of veterinary medicine in North Carolina in addition to information found on the Board's web site FAQ page under PROFESSIONALS.
 There are 30 True/False and 20 Multiple Choice questions; passing score is 75.
+You are given 30 minutes to take the exam with no option to pause.
 The NCVMB fee is $50 and is non-refundable or applicable toward a future exam.

 2019 Veterinary Technician State Exam Application Process